 - Adapting your paid search strategy to reflect differences in mobile CTRs from SERPs to ensure you capture as much traffic as you can

-- Ensuring your site is mobile friendly
+- Ensuring your site is responsive

 - Using Accelerated Mobile Pages (AMP)

 - Reducing you mobile page load time

 - If you have an app, optimising it for app stores and ensuring it supports app indexing

 Mobile SEO has now become more important than ever in making sure you get the best ROI from search marketing.
 To find out how we can help you tailor and optimise your organic search and paid search strategies for mobile, simply get in touch.